unused/ruby-ftw/slides.md

 For the first part of this talk I start with some facets that I really like.

-As I think the best way to get to know something is to see it in action I will do live coding in the second part.
+As I think the best way to get to know something is to see it in action.
+I will do live coding in the second part.

 After that I close with pointing to some selected resources.